Lecture Notes in Statistical Mechanics and Mesoscopics

 {\ \bf The theory of electrical conductance: } {The Hall conductance; } {The Drude formula; } {Formal calculation of the conductance; } {Conductivity and Conductance; } {From the Kubo formula to the Landauer formula; } {From the Kubo formula to the BPT formula; }

-{\ \bf Irreversibility and Nonequilibrium processes: } {The origin of irreversibility; } {The Boltzmann version of the second law; } {The thermodynamics version of the second law; } {The Clausius version of the second law; } {The Carnot Cycle paradigm; } {Fluctuations away from equilibrium; } {The Crooks relation and Jarzynski equality; } {The nonequilibrium fluctuation theorem; }
+{\ \bf Irreversibility and Nonequilibrium processes: } {The origin of irreversibility; } {The notion of Entropy; } {Digression - traditional thermodynamics; } {The space of all possible states; } {The Statistical-Mechanics version of the second law; } {The thermodynamic version of the second law; } {The Carnot Cycle paradigm; } {Fluctuations away from equilibrium; } {The distribution function of the work; } {The Crooks relation; } {The Jarzynski equality; } {The fluctuation dissipation relation; } {The non-equilibrium fluctuation theorem; } {Analysis of heat conduction; }